Reuh/candran/README.md

 To chose a compile target, set the ```target``` option to ```lua53``` (default) or ```luajit``` in the option table when using the library or the command line tools.

 Lua 5.3 specific syntax (bitwise operators, integer division) will automatically be translated in valid Lua 5.1 code, using LuaJIT's ```bit``` library if necessary.
-Unless you require LuaJIT's library, you won't be able to use bitwise operators with simple Lua 5.1.
+Unless you require LuaJIT's library, you won't be able to use bitwise operators with simple Lua 5.1 ("PUC Lua").

+**Please note** that Candran only translates syntax, and will not try to do anything about changes in the Lua standard library (for example, the new utf8 module).
+If you need this, you should be able to use [lua-compat-5.3](https://github.com/keplerproject/lua-compat-5.3) along with Candran.

 Usage
 -----